 Emerging technologies like virtual and augmented reality, drones, and smart gadgets have massive implications for the construction industry.
 They streamline planning phases and alleviate strenuous tasks tradies perform in inaccessible areas and hazardous environments.

-The problem is many construction companies are not aware or underestimate the impact of these technologies.
-To keep your competitive edge, it’s important that you look into new technology and how it can enhance existing workflows and jobsites.
+The problem is many construction companies are not aware of or underestimate the impact of these technologies.
+To keep your competitive edge, it’s important that you look into new technology and how it can enhance existing workflows and job sites.

 Legacy software systems

 Construction companies are notoriously slow at adopting new software.
 For example, many organisations still rely on spreadsheets to keep track of billable time and outstanding invoices.
 Meanwhile, construction managers use barebones forms and to-do lists for worker compliance checks.